 Microsoft has announced this week that it has started phasing out its Office Starter Edition, which provides users with a stripped-down, ad-laced version of Word and Excel.
-Which was previously made available to OEM PC Partners and system builds as part of an OEM Preinstallation Kit (OPK).
+This edition was previously made available to OEM PC Partners and system builders as part of an OEM Preinstallation Kit (OPK).

-Microsoft explained that effective immediately, the Office 2010 Transition OPK will replaces prior versions of the Office 2010 OPK, which comes without the Office Starter Edition included.
+Microsoft explained that effective immediately, the Office 2010 Transition OPK will replace prior versions of the Office 2010 OPK, which comes without the Office Starter Edition included.
+This change marks a significant shift in Microsoft’s strategy to streamline its product offerings and focus on more comprehensive solutions.
 Microsoft made the announcement to its OEM PC Partners saying:

 Source: Toms Hardware